 For start-ups or companies that have been trading less than 12 months, how much you can borrow is significantly lower than well-established and profitable companies.

 You may be eligible for vast sums of cash but being able to afford your repayments should be the deciding factor when taking on a loan.

 Does my business qualify?

-Getting a small business loan has become easier with the rise of alterative finance providers in addition to traditional lenders.
+Getting an unsecured small business loan has become easier with the rise of alterative finance providers in addition to traditional lenders.

 Development of online application services has sped up applications as you no longer need to have face to face meetings with lenders or bank managers.

 For many, traditional bank loans have become increasingly difficult to get, and the emergence alternative finance providers entering the market has given companies in the UK more options when applying for external finance.

 Small businesses can find it harder to gain funding in comparison to large corporations.
 This can be due to a shorter trading history or other factors such as less detailed accounts, with many filing micro-accounts.
 Luckily, there are many alternative lenders that specialise in unsecured small business loans for companies of any size.

 Most lenders will have an appetite to lend to companies that:

 - Have been trading more than 12 months